NLCaceres/my-portfolio/react-client/README.md

     - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
     - As an alternative to useSWR, React-Router seems to provide similar pre-loading
       - Additionally, React-Router now provides an option to render in a component while this loading occurs (like Suspense!)
+    - As an alternative to useSWR, TanStack offers its Query system AND a Router like NextJS
 - General Design
   - Drop React-Bootstrap and use React Portals to provide modal + a fancier carousel?
     - Why?
 Currently, only using a limited number of Bootstrap styled components PLUS gives the chance stand out by avoiding the super common "Bootstrap look" as well as the more recent "TailwindUI look"
     - Using the `<dialog>` element is also a great newer option in HTML since it provides accessibility by default!
 It just needs styling!
   - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
     - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.